IIIF/training/dcmi-workshop/part2/image-api/region.md

 <script src="../viewer.js" >
 </script>

-The region allows you to extract a portion of an image.
+The region portion of the URL allows you to extract a portion of an image.
 The format is `/x,y,width,height/` with the origin of the image being the top left.
 See this simplified version below:

 ![region example](https://iiif.io/api/image/2.1/img/region_px.png)